alokgupta1996/cataract_classification/README.md

 ## 📌 Objective

 The goal of this project is to build a binary classification model that identifies cataracts in eye images and exposes this functionality through a **production-ready, scalable API**.
 The solution emphasizes:
+ASSUMPTIONS- FOR NOW I HAVE ASSUMED THAT DATA WILL CONTAIN THE EYE IMAGE ONLY WE MIGHT WANT TO ADD A NEW CLASS TO HANDLE THE NON EYE CASES

 - **Fast inference** using vector-based models (LGBM)
 - **High accuracy** using a deep learning model (CLIP + transfer learning)